Allied health professionals

 Allied health professionals provide treatment, diagnosis and support that help transform people's lives.

-From pharmacists, occupational therapists and dieticians to physiotherapists, radiographers and speech therapists, allied health professionals (AHPs) provide treatment, diagnosis and support that help transform people's lives.
+From occupational therapists and dieticians to physiotherapists, radiographers and speech therapists, allied health professionals (AHPs) provide treatment, diagnosis and support that help transform people's lives.

 A vital part of the team here at Imperial College Healthcare NHS Trust, our AHPs work closely with other professionals such as doctors, nurses and social workers.